fosterdouglas/1000-daily-game-designs/games/_posts/2016-06-18-535-player-skill-based-progression.md

 title: 535 Player Skill-Based Progression
 tags: game-mechanic-system
 ---
-\***It’s unfortunate that I have to use guns as a vehicle for this mechanic idea, but it is easiest to think in terms of them since they are so prevalent in gaming.** :(
+**It’s unfortunate that I have to use guns as a vehicle for this mechanic idea, but it is easiest to think in terms of them since they are so prevalent in gaming.**

 This mechanic awards progression based on the player’s actual skill at the game’s mechanic, rather than just based on the outcome of actions.